Flurando/blog/content/articles/therobotandthebaby-zh_CN.md

 members might be criticized.
 However, a vote had to be taken.
 The result:
 10 to 5 among the appointed members of the committee and 4 billion to 1 billion among the virtual spectators.
-Fortunately, both groups had majorities for the same action—telling the R781 to continue taking care of Travis only, i.e. not to take on any other babies.
-75 million virtual attendees said R781 should be reprogrammed to actually love Travis.
-“It’s the least humanity can do for R781,” the spokesman for the Give-Robots-Personalities League said.
+Fortunately, both groups had majorities for the same action—telling the R781 to continue taking care of 泰维斯 only, i.e. not to take on any other babies.
+75 million virtual attendees said R781 should be reprogrammed to actually love 泰维斯.
+“It’s the least humanity can do for R781,” the spokesman for the Give-机器人s-人alities League said.
 This incident did not affect the doctrine that supplying crack mothers with household robots had been a success.
 It significantly reduced the time